 As graceful as they are dispiriting, the banners usher viewers to the back of the room, preparing us, through their difficult data, for Husni-Bey’s film.
 In it, young, spiritually drained immigration lawyers discuss their fraught ethical position working in and around an immovable legal system they swore to uphold; at other times, they perform improvisational movements and humming.
 Video is a notoriously difficult medium to hold attention.
 But through artfully paced editing and a hint of narrative, Husni-Bey manages to generate empathy and a desire to see more—do more—on the part of viewers, despite being ourselves drained from the politics of 2016 onward.

-Husni-Bey’s process of initiating workshops with community groups, engaging them in dramatic exercises (the lawyers’ improvisations in Chiron involve Theatre of the Absurd technique), and documenting the results, produces a compelling mix of vérité-style record and communal experiment also present in the films of Yoshua Okón, or, long before him, Valie Export.
+Husni-Bey’s process of initiating workshops with community groups, engaging them in dramatic exercises (the lawyers’ improvisations in Chiron involve Theatre of the Oppressed technique), and documenting the results, produces a compelling mix of vérité-style record and communal experiment also present in the films of Yoshua Okón, or, long before him, Valie Export.
 On a platform toward the center of the gallery, Husni-Bey’s 2265 (2015) considers, through the discussions and performances of a diverse group of American high schoolers, the dystopian conclusions of imperialism run amok.
 In Postcards from the Desert Island (2011), French school children tasked with inventing a civilization from the ground up build structures and fight for territory with help from cardboard, paper, markers, and string.
 Across these works, Husni-Bey manages to balance her subjects’ voices with her own aesthetic interventions, showing her mode of situational, theatrical experimentation—and her assertive command of space—to be both engaging and necessary.